Malyn was silent for a moment, listening to the wind sigh through the leaves. “Are you planning to leave after you figure things out?”

 “Occasionally.
 You’re not perfect.”

-Tyla twiddled his fingers together and swirling purple smoke formed into the shape of an arrow.
-Malyn took it from him and it buzzed against his skin.
-Clenching it in his hand was an odd sensation, more akin to trying to push two magnets together than holding a physical object.
+Tyla twiddled his fingers and swirling purple smoke coalesced into the solid shape of an arrow.
+Malyn took it, the surface humming against his skin with contained energy.
+Clenching it in his hand was an odd sensation, more like trying to force the poles of two powerful magnets together than holding a physical object.

-Malyn dropped down from the platform, landing on the balls of his feet and letting his body fall into a squat to absorb the impact.
-He barely had time to stand up properly before the dog burst out from between the trees.
-He brought his bow up, notched the magical arrow, and let it loose.
-The dog dropped to the ground instantly, the magical arrow punching a hole through its skull with more force than any normal arrow could muster.
+Malyn swung his legs over the edge of the platform and dropped, landing on the balls of his feet and letting his body fall into a squat to absorb the impact.
+He barely had time to straighten up before the dog burst from the trees, a blur of dark fur and snarling teeth.
+Malyn brought his bow up, the magical arrow finding the string as if by instinct, and let it fly.
+The creature dropped instantly, the arrow punching through its skull with a loud, wet crack, its magical force far greater than any normal projectile.

-Mayln let out the breath he’d been holding, shot Tyla a smile, and went to examine the body.
+Malyn let out the breath he’d been holding in a shaky gust, shot Tyla a triumphant smile, and went to examine the body.

-Technically, according to Adin, they weren’t dogs.
-He’d said they appeared to be some kind of giant mustelid.
+According to Adin, they weren’t technically dogs, but some kind of giant mustelid.
 When Malyn had just looked at him blankly, Adin had explained that mustelids were things like ferrets, wolverines, and badgers.
-Those all seemed like very different animals to Malyn, but it did sort of look like a larger version of something along those lines with its tiny ears, short legs, and not particularly doglike paws.
+Those all seemed like very different animals to Malyn, but looking at it now, he could see it.
+The tiny ears, the short, powerful legs, the distinctly un-doglike paws with their long claws.

-When he opened them again, the dog was lying on the ground, half its body missing.
-Next to the first dog.
+When he opened them again, the world slowly swimming back into focus, the dog was lying on the ground, half its body simply gone.
+Right next to another dog with a familiar hole through its head.
 Ah.
 There had been two of them.

 Malyn glanced at his arm.
-There were clearly defined bite marks in his forearm, but they weren’t bleeding.
-They looked burnt into his flesh.
-“I’m fine, but we should probably wash out this acid before it gets any worse.
-We can come back for the bodies afterwards.”
+There were clearly defined bite marks in his forearm, but they weren't bleeding.
+The flesh around each puncture was pale and eaten-looking, the skin sloughing at the edges where the acid was still working.
+"I'm fine, but we should probably wash out this acid before it gets any worse.
+We can come back for the bodies afterwards."

 Tyla gave a shaky nod.

-“I know, I just…” Tyla gestured vaguely.
-He still seemed to be having a hard time catching his breath.
+“I know, I just…” Tyla gestured vaguely at the obliterated creature, still struggling to catch his breath.
 “It surprised me.
 And I used too much energy.”

 “Oh!”
 Malyn looked at the dog again.
-Not only had it been blasted in half, but the forest floor around it was scorched black.
-“You did go a little overboard.
+Not only was it blasted in half, but a wide circle of the forest floor around it was scorched black, the leaves turned to ash.
+“Yeah, you went a little overboard.
 Can you walk?”

 Tyla nodded.
 “Let’s go.
 We need to take care of your arm.”

-Malyn’s arm hadn’t really hurt at all at first, but on the walk back it started throbbing, and then burning.
+Malyn’s arm hadn’t really hurt at all at first, shock and adrenaline doing their job, but on the walk back it started with a deep, hot throb that pulsed in time with his heartbeat.
 Honestly, Malyn was fine with that.
 An injury this gnarly should hurt.

-Tyla still looked pretty frail by the time they got back to the bike, but he insisted on digging out the bottle of water Malyn kept in his saddlebags himself.
+Tyla still looked frail when they reached the bike, but he insisted on digging out the bottle of water from the saddlebags himself.
+Malyn held out his arm, biting the inside of his cheek as Tyla carefully poured a slow, steady stream over the bite.

-“Sorry,” Tyla murmured as he pressed against the wound, but Malyn just shook his head.
-They needed to make sure it was properly cleaned out so that it wouldn’t burn any deeper.
+“Sorry,” Tyla murmured as he used a cloth to press around the edges of the wound, but Malyn just shook his head, gritting his teeth.
+They had to clean it properly or the acid would burn deeper.

 “I think it’s okay now,” Malyn said after a few more minutes of careful rinsing.
 “It doesn’t feel burny in the same way it did before.”

 Tyla nodded.
-He patted Malyns arm dry with a tissue, dabbed some antiseptic cream over the area, covered it in gauze, and wrapped it in a bandage.
+He patted Malyn's arm dry with a tissue, his touch feather-light, then dabbed antiseptic cream over the area before covering it in gauze and wrapping it securely in a bandage.

-Malyn examined Tyla’s handwork, nodded, and retrieved a roll of large, heavy duty garbage bags and some duct tape from his saddlebags.
+Malyn examined Tyla’s handywork, nodded, and retrieved a roll of large, heavy duty garbage bags and some duct tape from his saddlebags.
 “Let’s go get those bodies.”

 Tyl hesitated.
 “Are you sure you don’t want to call Finch and have him come and drive you back?
 You probably shouldn’t be using your arm, and I don’t think I’ll be much help.
 Normally I’d use a spell to lighten the weight of the bodies, but I just wasted all that energy.
 I could try helping you carry them, but I’m not very strong…”